 My company Ski Adventures is an independent chalet holiday company in Les Arcs Paradiski, in the French Alps.
-For nearly 15 years we have welcomed thousands of guests to the the magic mountains of Les Arcs.
-This blog contains my views and ideas about life here, in the resort and in the valley town of Bourg St Maurice and wider views about the ski industry generally.
+For over 15 years we have welcomed thousands of guests to the the magic mountains of Les Arcs.
+This blog contains my views and ideas about life here, in the resort and in the valley town of Bourg St Maurice, and wider views about the ski industry generally.

 Thursday, November 17, 2016